The Attractions of Buying a Leasehold Villa in Phuket

 How Low Are The Fees And Taxes When Purchasing Phuket Real Estate?

-HOW LOW ARE THE FEES, EXACTLY, WHEN BUYING PHUKET PROPERTY?
 As in most countries, when you buy a property in Phuket there will be either local authority or government fees and taxes to pay.
-Those taxes here in Thailand,
+Those taxes here in Thailand, however, are some of the cheapest in the

 Transferring Money into Phuket